 Getting a 9.0/10.0 in most of the top Indian colleges is significantly tougher than managing a 3.6/4.0 at a US university.
 The admissions committee (Adcom) members appreciate it a lot if the university’s official transcripts have an appendix that clearly spells out the mechanism behind the assignment of grades and the final GPA calculation.

 Things get even trickier while dealing with candidates whose transcripts contain absolute marks and grades reported in terms of percentages.
-Unless the committee has prior experience of dealing with candidates from that university or at least has more than one candidate from the same university for comparison purposes, it is tough to gauge whether getting 80% marks on an absolute scale is commendable or not.
+Unless the committee has prior experience in dealing with candidates from that university or at least has more than one candidate from the same university for comparison purposes, it is tough to gauge whether getting 80% marks on an absolute scale is commendable or not.

 The candidate might have got 75% marks and been the topper of his department, but “75%” nevertheless looks unimpressive on paper, especially when compared with the candidates who have scored 3.6 / 9.0.